ava-labs/avalanchego/api/keystore/service.md

----
-title: Keystore API
-description: This page is an overview of the Keystore API associated with AvalancheGo.
----

 <Callout type="warn">
 Because the node operator has access to your plain-text password, you should only create a keystore user on a node that you operate.
 If that node is breached, you could lose all your tokens.
 Keystore APIs are not recommended for use on Mainnet.
 </Callout>